 - Back, hip, or leg problems from standing for extended periods of time

 Also, teachers may be involved in specialized activities that put them at greater risk for injury.
 Gym teachers and coaches may be more likely to experience some type of athletic injury, while science teachers with labs may be at higher risk for a myriad of accidents related to working with heat, chemicals, or toxins.

 Teaching is an essential profession to the continued betterment of our children, communities, and country.
 If teachers are injured while working, they should get the help they need quickly so that they can recover as soon and as fully as possible.
-The Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, want to assist in your workers’ compensation claim.
+The Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, want to assist in your workers’ compensation claim.
 Contact us today at 919-851-3311 to discuss your legal options.